pointnetwork/pointnetwork/README.md

 If you want to run a Point Network node (testnet only for now), then please head over to the [Pointnetwork Dashboard repo](https://github.com/pointnetwork/pointnetwork-dashboard/blob/main/ALPHA.md) for details on how to download and run the Point Network Dashboard which makes it super easy to run a Point Network node on Mac, Linux or Windows with just a single click!

+## Setup Zapp Development Environment without Docker (recommended dev setup)

+Please follow [these instructions](https://pointnetwork.github.io/docs/build-zapp-dev-environment-direct-install) on our Wiki.

+## Setup Zapp Development Environment using Docker

+Please follow [these instructions](https://pointnetwork.github.io/docs/build-zapp-dev-environment-docker#create-a-point-network-profile-in-firefox) on our Wiki.

+## Useful Command Aliases

+You can also source our set of [bash aliases](.bash_alias) into your local terminal seession which can be useful for development.

 ## Run a Point node manually from the executable

 Please mind that this way is more complicated and requires more actions.